 Premise of Acupuncture

 “There is a two-way communication between the skin and all organs, glands and tissues of the body.
-By stimulating certain points on the skin, the progress of a condition can not only be arrested but even reversed, bringing the patient back to health and normal function.”
+By stimulating certain points on the skin, the progress of a condition can not only be arrested but even reversed, bringing the client back to health and normal function.”

 - Richard Yennie, DC, Dipl.
 Ac.
 (NCCAOM) (1928-2013)